 There is a caution to this tale of bliss….not all CBD oils are created equal!

 Between my own experience and research, I have found a brand that I feel comfortable recommending to my family and clients.
-In my practice, I use only Kannaway CBD oils.
-Every batch is triple tested, high CBD and low THC and one line of products even comes infused with a blend of beneficial herbs.
-I also like that they offer a guaranteed THC free product for the person that wants only pure CBD.
+In my practice, I use Joy Organics.
+Every batch is triple tested and made with organic ingredients.